Elephantine papyri and ostraca: Deed of Emancipation

 Nearly twenty-two years after her marriage to Ananiah, Tamut's master released her and her daughter, Yehoishema, from slavery.
 It was rare for a slave to be freed.
 And though a slave could marry a free person, their children usually belonged to the master.
 As an institution, slavery in Egypt at that time differed in notable ways from the practice in some other cultures: Egyptian slaves retained control over personal property, had professions, and were entitled to compensation.
 During the Persian Period in Egypt, it was not uncommon to sell children, or even oneself, into slavery to pay debts.

 Real estate documents

 Bagazust and Ubil sell a house to Ananiah

 This document to the right describes a property purchased by Ananiah, twelve years after his marriage, from a Persian soldier named Bagazust and his wife, Ubil.
-The property, in a town on Elephantine Island, named for the god Khnum, was located across the street from the Temple of Yahou and adjacent to the Persian family of Ubil's father.
+The property, in a town on Elephantine Island, named for the god Khnum, was located across the street from the Temple of Yauh and adjacent to the Persian family of Ubil's father.
 As such proximity might suggest, the Egyptians, Jews, and Persians in Elephantine all lived among one another.
 The renovation of the house and its gradual transfers to family members are the central concerns of the next several documents in Ananiah's family archive.